The Alamo (1960 film): Music

-The score was composed by Dimitri Tiomkin, and most famously featured the song "The Green Leaves of Summer", with music by Tiomkin and lyrics by Paul Francis Webster.
+The score composed by Dimitri Tiomkin is frequently considered his magnum opus, and famously featured the song "The Green Leaves of Summer", with music by Tiomkin and lyrics by Paul Francis Webster.
 The song was performed on the soundtrack album by The Brothers Four whose rendition reached #65 on the Billboard Hot 100 chart; it has been covered by many artists.

 Another well known song from this film is "Ballad of the Alamo" (with Paul Francis Webster), which was performed on the soundtrack album by Marty Robbins.
 Frankie Avalon released a cover version as did the folk duo Bud & Travis whose rendition (with "The Green Leaves of Summer" on the flip side) reached #64 on the Billboard chart.
 Members of the Western Writers of America chose it as one of the Top 100 Western songs of all time.

 The original soundtrack album has been issued on Columbia Records, Varèse Sarabande, and Ryko Records.
 In 2010, a complete score containing recorded versions of Tiomkin's music was issued on Tadlow Music/Prometheus Records, as conducted by Nic Raine and played by the City of Prague Philharmonic Orchestra.
 This release contains previously unreleased material.

 Release

 Wayne hired publicist Russell Birdwell to coordinate the media campaign.
 Birdwell convinced seven states to declare an Alamo Day and sent information to elementary schools around the United States to assist in teaching about the Alamo.

-On October 24, 1960, the world premiere was held at the Woodlawn Theatre in San Antonio, Texas.
+On Monday October 24, 1960, the world premiere was held at the Woodlawn Theatre in San Antonio, Texas.